 What is a Minimum Viable Product (MVP)?

 An MVP stands for the Minimum Viable Product and is a product version that includes only basic features that are necessary to solve core problems.
 This idea enables a startup or a business entity to test the viability of a particular idea within the market very comprehensively by releasing a functional prototype to early users.
-MVP is intended to provide the target audience with the fundamental value they need without much investment.
+MVP development for startups is intended to provide the target audience with the fundamental value they need without much investment.

 Why Building an MVP is Important?